Gianluca Mancuso

-Gianluca Mancuso (born 3 February 1998) is an Argentine professional footballer who plays as midfielder for UE Cornellà.
+Gianluca Mancuso (born 3 February 1998) is an Argentine professional footballer who plays as midfielder for Central Norte.

 Club career

 Mancuso made his professional debut for Vélez Sarsfield starting in a 1–0 victory against Olimpo, for the 2016–17 Argentine Primera División.
 After spending 2018–19 on loan in Italy's Serie B without featuring for Foggia, Mancuso was again loaned out in August 2019 to La Liga side Valladolid; penning for two years.

+In January 2025, Mancuso joined Orihuela.

 International career

 The midfielder took part of the Argentina national under-15 football team (for the 2013 South American Championship) and the Argentina national under-17 football team (for the 2015 South American Under-17 Football Championship).

 Personal life

 Gianluca is the son of former Argentine international Alejandro Mancuso.